5-Spice Chicken with Mushrooms and Veggies

 Chinese Five-Spice Powder: Five-spice is a blend of spices that isn’t sure if it’s trying to be sweet or savory: pepper, cloves, fennel, star anise, and cinnamon combine to give you a flavor that you really won’t find anywhere else.
 The pepper and fennel remind you of your favorite savory dishes, but the cloves, star anise, and cinnamon bring in flavors of something like mulled wine.
 Just trust me when I say you’ll be stocking this in your pantry from now on.

-Chicken breast: We’re always on the hunt for easy dinner recipes that are healthy, so chicken breast is a staple in our fridge.
+Chicken breast: We’re always on the hunt for easy dinner recipes that high protein and lower in fat, so chicken breast is a staple in our fridge.
 Any quality chicken breast will do; the key here is to make sure it’s trimmed properly and cut into similar sized pieces for even cooking.

 Mushrooms: While any mushroom will do, this is one area where your selection can add a lot of flavor to your meal.
 We generally use an even mix of oyster and shitake mushrooms.
 Portabellas and creminis would be other great mushroom options for this dish as well.
 Find the mixture that works best for you!

-Fresh Zucchini and Spinach: The zucchini and spinach help make this healthy dinner recipe just that: healthier!
+Fresh Zucchini and Spinach: The zucchini and spinach help add plant-based goodness to our dish.
 You’d be AMAZED at how much spinach you can pack into a dish like this when it wilts.
 You know the big bags of spinach at the store?
 You can pack an entire bag into this dish, no sweat.
 And the zucchini’s give this entrée a fresh texture and lively green color.

 See recipe card below for a full list of ingredients and measurements.